kulsoomzahra/kulsoomzahra.github.io/_posts/2021-6-27-outreachy.md

 Hello everybody! :)<br>
 This blog post is an introduction of the organization I've been working with, The Tor project.

-<q>Privacy is a human right.
-We at Tor advance human rights and defend your privacy online through FOSS.</q>
+_**Privacy is a human right.
+We at Tor advance human rights and defend your privacy online through FOSS.**_

 <p>The Tor Project works for advancements of human rights through free and open-source software. <br>
 We're becoming a world where most of our day-to-day activities are being shifted to the web.
 At such crucial times, digital privacy and security should be your outmost concern as it is equally important.<br>